meatballs/meatballs/README.md

 I'm UK based with clients around the world - of all sizes and in a wide variety of sectors.

-I'm a Python enthusiast, one of the [PyCon UK](http://pyconuk.org) organisers and a founding trustee of the [UK Python Association](https://uk.python.org).
+I'm a Python enthusiast, one of the [PyCon UK](http://pyconuk.org) organisers and chair of the [UK Python Association](https://uk.python.org).

 ![Owen's GitHub stats](https://github-readme-stats.vercel.app/api?username=meatballs&count_private=true&show_icons=true&theme=transparent)